 Q - Who might need this service?

 It makes sense to hire a professional editor to be your alpha reader.
 I offer much more than just my opinions on what I do or don’t like.
-Besides assessing the merits of your story and structure, I'll suggest general writing craft tips that will give you a leg up with your self-edits, saving you time and money when you're ready to hire an editor.
+Besides assessing your story and structure, I'll suggest general writing craft tips that will give you a leg up with your self-edits, saving you time and money when you're ready to hire an editor.

 - Was I confused?